 If the company provided you with any non-cash benefits, or reimbursed you for any expenses, in this tax year, you’ll need to collect the details from your form P11D, which would not have been created through FreeAgent.

 If you incurred any expenses while doing your job in this tax year, you’ll need to record these on the employment pages of your tax return in boxes 17-20, using the amounts inclusive of VAT, broken down by category.

 To collect this information, go to Settings > Export All Data, and then run a pivot table in Excel on the Expenses tab of the exported data, so that you see:

 - Transactions dated between 6th April and the following 5th April only

 - Transactions inclusive of VAT

 - Summed by category

-If you under- or over-paid tax through PAYE in 2012/13, you’ll see this on Notices of Coding supplied by HMRC.
+If you under- or over-paid tax through PAYE in the tax year, you’ll see this on Notices of Coding supplied by HMRC.
 Make sure you include these under- or overpayments in your tax return too, in the Tax Adjustments section.